 Chances are, you could probably do a quick brainstorm and identify at least three Goliath companies within your industry.
 To determine how your company measures up, conduct a bit of online research for data to back up your suspicions.
 You might find out that companies who are highly competitive in sales are below you on search rankings.

 What To Do

 Start by searching some general keywords into Google that are applicable to your company.
 For example, if you owned a high-fashion swimsuit company, you might search “fashionable swimwear,” or, “high-end swimsuits.”

 2. Determine What Products They Offer

 Now that you have a decent list of companies, you can narrow them down according to the products they offer.
 If they seem to fit a different niche than you, like selling swim shoes instead of swimsuits, they are indirect competitors and not as high of a priority.

 Concentrate on your direct competition.
 Understanding how one company markets their products should give you better insight into how you should market your own.

 Take a full inventory of at least two competitors’ products.
 Your product-based SEO competitive analysis should make note of a few things:

 - What do their products cost?

 - What is their pricing strategy online compared to brick and mortar?

 - How do they try to differentiate their products from other competitors?

 - Do they deliver their products?

 - Who might they be trying to reach with your products?

 - Are you offering products they aren’t?

-- Are there things that neither of them offer but should consider?
+- Are there things that neither of them offers but should consider?